xelax90/zf-user-entity/README.md

 You can configure this module in the `config/autoload/xelax-user-module.global.php` file.
 All options are described there.

+The user state in ZfcUser is enabled and is treated as a bitmask.
+The least significant bit is always the 'Login Allowed' state.
+Other modules can use other bits to store additional information.
+It is assumed, that only fife bits are used.
+You can adjust this number in the `allowed_login_states` configuration option.

 ## Custom user entity

 If you want to add attributes to the user entity, you can simply follow these